darrxh/PCPP_Price_Pinger/README.md

 # Price Notifier for PCPartPicker.com

-Gives user periodic updates on price components from PCPartPicker.com using GET requests
+Console application that gives user periodic updates on price components from PCPartPicker.com using GET requests
+-

 ## Installation